terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. Rename `access_context.auto.example.tfvars` to `access_context.auto.tfvars` and update the file with the `access_context_manager_policy_id`.
 1. You need to manually plan and apply only once the `business_unit_1/shared` environment since `development`, `non-production`, and `production` depend on it.
     1. Run `cd ./business_unit_1/shared/`.
-    1. Update `backend.tf` with your bucket name from the bootstrap step.
+    1. Update `backend.tf` with your bucket name from the 0-bootstrap step.
     1. Run `terraform init`.
     1. Run `terraform plan` and review output.
     1. Run `terraform apply`.